← Home

 The ACFR and DESE totals should not be compared as if they measure the same thing.
 Use whichever fits the question: the ACFR for cost footprint, the DESE total for school-side staffing, the DESE teacher count for classroom instruction.

-Between FY22 and FY23 the ACFR's education FTE jumped from 483 to 537, then held at exactly 537.0 for two years.
-Over the same window DESE shows a small decline (450 to 445), and Town payroll rosters show the school workforce went 705 to 699, also a small decline.
-Asked about the discrepancy in 2026, the town's school finance office and CFO attributed it to a reporting error by prior administrations, not 54 new hires.
-Strip the jump out and all three measures point the same direction.
-More on the discrepancy.
+Between FY22 and FY23 the ACFR's education FTE jumped from 483 to 537.
+The FY24 ACFR held the line at 537.0 for a second year.
+Over the same window DESE showed a small decline (450 to 445), and Town payroll rosters showed the school workforce went 705 to 699, also a small decline.
+Asked about the discrepancy in 2026, the town's school finance office and CFO attributed the jump to a reporting error by prior administrations, not 54 new hires.

 The teacher count masks a composition shift